MidCamp/midcamp/README.md

 If you get the following error:
 > Cannot connect to the Docker daemon.
 Is the docker daemon running?

-Make sure your environment variables are set. `eval(cachalot env)` Maybe you didn't add that to your bash_profile or zshrc as suggested?
+Make sure your environment variables are set. `eval $(cachalot env)` Maybe you didn't add that to your bash_profile or zshrc as suggested?